wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A programming construct that divides a problem into many discrete, well-defined, mutually-exclusive "states", then defines how the problem is solved by moving between different states.
 See `state machine <https://en.wikipedia.org/wiki/Finite-state_machine>`__ on Wikipedia for more more info.

    subscriber
-      Receives :term:`NetworkTables` timestamped data value updates to one or more :term:`topic`\s.
+      In :term:`NetworkTables`, an object that receives timestamped data value updates to one or more :term:`topic`\s.

    telemetry
       The process of recording and sending real-time data about the performance of your robot to a real-time readout or log file.
 For the linguists among us, the word's roots are "tele" (remote) and "metry" (measurement).
 See `telemetry <https://en.wikipedia.org/wiki/Telemetry>`__ on Wikipedia for more info.